subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 Background
 --------

-It is easy to understand *attention* as a feature selection problem.
+It is easy to understand *attention* as a feature selection exercise.
 Not all input features seen by a model are equally important for the task at hand.
 Prudence dictates we make the model pay more attention to important features than considering all the features presented to it.

 1. For each feature, compute importance score.
 The higher the score, the more critical the feature.